cncf/devstats-helm/ADDING_NEW_PROJECTS.md

 - Eventually run `DOCKER_USER=... ./images/remove_images.sh` to remove image locally (new image is pushed to the Docker Hub).

-4. Go to `cncf/devstats-helm` or `cncf/devstats-helm-lf`:

-- Update `github.com/cncf/devstats-helm/devstats-helm/values.yaml` (add project).
-- Recreate all objects following examples in `./test/` and `./prod/` directories.

-5. Go to `cncf/devstats-helm`:
+4. Go to `cncf/devstats-helm`:

 - Update `devstats-helm/values.yaml` (add project).
-- Now: N - index of the new project added to `github.com/cncf/devstats-helm/devstats-helme/values.yaml`.
+- Now: N - index of the new project added to `github.com/cncf/devstats-helm/devstats-helm/values.yaml`.
 M=N+1.
 Inside `github.com/cncf/devstats-helm`:

 While on the `devstats-test` namespace, for example if N=55 (index of the new project):